Revised 2019 SoM CV Template and Guidelines are below.

 |Other Documentation||Notification of Awards/Honors, teaching materials developed, applicant requested letters (from former students, mentees or colleagues), RVU graphs, are all examples of the additional documentation to add to your application packet.
 Examples of how to document your RVU's can be found here.|

 Please review the Reference Letter Requirements.
-This document explains who is eligible and ineligible to write a letter and also indicates how many letters are required for the specific ranks.
-It even contains the instructions on how to enter referee contact information in SharePoint.
+This document explains who is eligible and ineligible to be a referee.
+It also indicates the required minimum number of letters to request and receive for the specific ranks/tracks.

-It is recommended that you contact your references ahead of time to verify their willingness to write a letter.
+Applicants are strongly advised to contact references ahead of time to only validate contact information and willingness to provide letters (not to officially request the letter!).
 Faculty Affairs and Development sends requests for letters in September and referees will have 30 days to submit.
-The CV you upload to your SharePoint folder, will be sent along with the request in addition to the criteria for promotion at your rank and track.
+The CV you upload to your SharePoint folder will be sent along with the request in addition to the criteria for promotion at your proposed rank and track.

-The SoM APT Committee reviewers will evaluate your promotion application based on the materials you upload in your SharePoint folder.
+The SoM APT Committee will review and evaluate your promotion application based on the materials you provide in your SharePoint folder.
 They will not conduct any further research beyond what is submitted.
 Be sure that your application is detailed, accurate and documented thoroughly.

-Applications are reviewed by committee members who may have very different professional backgrounds from your own.
-Keep this in mind when preparing your application and offer adequate explanation where necessary.
+Some committee members will be outside of your discipline.
+Keep this in mind when preparing your materials and be sure to offer descriptive explanations.
 Additional information can include:

 |SoM CV Template||For the promotion process, it is mandatory that the applicant's CV be in the SoM format.
 Please use this template as a formatting guide.|

 |SoM CV Guidelines||The SoM CV Guidelines can assist you while completing your CV.
 It includes examples and detailed information for each section.|

 |This lists the sequential order of the Promotion and Tenure (P&T) process.|